-As human beings, being insecure is part and parcel of our mental makeup.
+As human beings, feeling insecure is part and parcel of our mental makeup.
 It’s how we humble ourselves, after all.
 Sometimes, however, insecurity seemingly becomes an autonomous being of its own, making us feel uneasy in our own skin.
 We second-guess our achievements, have trouble accepting compliments, and get defensive over the littlest slights.

 Some of us overcompensate for insecurity, bullying, and stage-hogging when we have the chance.
 In one case, a football coach got rid of his best players due to sheer insecurity.
 We all have something to be insecure about.
 Otherwise, you wouldn’t be reading this right now.

 Here are 6 tips to try the next time you catch yourself feeling insecure:

 To rectify any problem, you need to admit that there’s a problem.
 The first step toward blunting your insecurity is to admit that your facade is not as steely as you hoped it to be.
 Gather the courage to tell this to a close friend or relative; it will put things in perspective.

 Now you are not expected to go shouting your insecurities from the rooftop, but at least make an effort to trust others to listen without judgment.
 And if they should use such info against you, then they have done you the greatest favor of narrowing your social pool to the ones who matter.

 Insecurity stems from a deep place — and it has a microphone.
 Make it your goal in life to hush this snarky voice.
 The microphone of insecurity builds itself in childhood and earlier moments of our lives when something traumatic or painful could make its greatest and most lasting impression.
 We will spend the next years of our lives trying to shake off the debilitating, paralyzing thoughts (“You are nothing,” “You are not rich,” “You will never be beautiful”) created by this inner critic.